-Visual quality and aesthetics SEIR-2 VIS-1 Visual screening will be erected at construction sites, as appropriate. С MMRP159 Milpitas Station Traffic FEIS & SEIR-2 TR-1 it mitigation measures from the FEIR have been replaced with mitigation measures in Great Mall Parkway and Montague Expressway-There are no other cost effective feasible improvements that can be made at this intersection beyond those identified under the 2030 No Build conditions.
+Visual quality and aesthetics SEIR-2 CNST- VIS-1 Visual screening will be erected at construction sites, as appropriate. С Contractor COMPLETE 2Q 2017 MMRP159 sitNote:1.
+All trans Milpitas Station Traffic TR-1 Great Mall Parkway and Montague Expressway-There are no other cost effective feasible improvements that can be made at this intersection beyond those identified under the 2030 No Build conditions.
 The necessary improvement to mitigate the Project's adverse effect at this intersection would require grade separation of the intersection.
 It should be noted that the grade separation of this intersection is included in the Valley Transportation Plan 2030 (VTP 2030) project list.
 However, this improvement was not included as part of the year 2030 roadway network since it was not included in the VTA 2030 (SVRTC) traffic model used for this analysis.
 Thus, as a conservative approach and in order to analyze the worst case scenario, this improvement was not considered to be implemented by the year 2030.
-Although the Project would adversely affect this intersection, grade separation of this intersection was identified as the needed improvement under 2030 No Build conditions Therefore, since the Project would contribute to the need for grade separation of the Great Mall/Montague intersection, the Project will contribute a "fair share" amount toward the implementation of this improvement.
-Milpitas Station - Traffic FEIS & SEIR-2 Milpitas Boulevard and Montague Expressway- Possible improvements include a second westbound left-turn lane.
+Although the Project would adversely affect this intersection, grade separation of this intersection was identified as the needed improvement under 2030 No Build conditions.
+Therefore, since the Project would contribute to the need for grade separation of the Great Mall/Montague intersection, the Project will contribute a "fair share" amount toward the implementation of this improvement.
+VTA Based on the revised 2013 Traffic Impact Analysis, the project no longer adversely impacts this intersection; therefore, no mitigation is warranted.
+MITIGATION N/A N/A MMRP160 Milpitas Station - Traffic FEIS & SEIR-2 TR-2 Milpitas Boulevard and Montague Expressway-Possible improvements include a second westbound left-turn lane.
 Though intersection operations would slightly improve the Project's adverse affect to this intersection would not be mitigated.
 Due to the relatively high projected volumes, there are no feasible at-grade improvements to mitigate adverse effects at this intersection.
 Because the Project would contribute to traffic congestion at this intersection, the Project will contribute a 'fair share' amount toward the implementation of this traffic improvement.
 Should a feasible improvement be determined, a 'fair share' contribution will be evaluated at that time.
+D VTA COMPLETE 1Q 2019